kosukeitos/VQA_Error_Bounds/README.md

 If you use this code in your research, please cite our paper:

-K. Ito, W. Mizukami, and K. Fujii, "Universal noise-precision relations in variational quantum algorithms," arXiv:2106.03390 (2021).
+K. Ito, W. Mizukami, and K. Fujii, "Universal noise-precision relations in variational quantum algorithms," Phys.
+Rev. Research 5, 023025 (2023).